ClaeysKobe/GeospatialAdvertismentBasics/README.md

        - type: pod install
        - press enter
        - done
-    - Go to File > Addd Packages... (in the top right bar)
+    - Go to File > Add Packages... (in the top right bar)
     - Search "arcore-ios-sdk"
-    - Clcik "Add Package"
+    - Clik "Add Package"
     - Check ARCoreGeospatial and set Target to Unity-iPhone
     - Go to Unity-iPhone
     - Select Build Settings
-    - Search for bitcode
+    - Search for Bitcode
     - Set "Enable Bitcode" to No
     - Plug in your iPhone
     - Press the "play" button on the top left of the xcode window